Mel0Dramat1c/You-All-Start-In-A-Tavern/README.md

 🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-START OF NOTES (to be deleted)

+Images for this website were generated by DeepAI.org Templates and structure were built upon Code Intitute's Code|Star blog tutorial by Matt Rudge.
+Code for the character model was built on the amazing work of Tim Nelson who provided the base iteration.
+Edit and delete features were also assisted by Tim Nelson to incorporate full CRUD functionality.

 In this section you need to reference where you got your content, media, and extra help from.
 It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.